 First the bad.

 I guess while we are talking about bad, the price tag certainly has to be mentioned.
-With the new Nikon D4 a full thousand dollars more than expected.
-The added thousand dollars has many asking if it’s worth it.
-Especially with the D800′s price point, functionality, and imager.
+The new Nikon D4 is priced at a full thousand dollars more than expected.
+The added dollars has many asking if it’s worth it, especially with the D800′s price point, functionality and imager.

 Now the good.

 Let talk video first – Nikon hit a home run with the video on the D4.
 It has all the bells, whistles and resolutions expected on a flagship DSLR.
 The magic is how they did it.
 All of the controls are exactly where they need to be for both video and stills.
 Not an easy task with the ever increasing number of controls needed on a modern DSLR with video.

 ISO, white balance, shutter, aperture and focus can all be changed “on the fly” while still recording!
 The video at 1600 ISO looks like 200 from the D7000 and the color is amazing.
 The autofocus works very well while recording on lenses 70mm and shorter.
 I had quite a bit of trouble trying to autofocus my 70-200mm Nikkor – it took a very long time to respond and most of the time, it wouldn’t find what it was looking for.
 Luckily, most people aren’t using long lenses for video.